 What Types of Fractures Can Car Accidents Cause?

 - Buckle – This type of fracture is also known as a torus or an incomplete fracture.
 Buckle fractures occur when the bone starts to bend or rupture, but an actual break does not occur.
-Buckle fractures are most common in children, whose bones have not fully developed and are therefore more pliable than adult bones.
+Buckle fractures are most common in children whose bones have not fully developed and are more pliable than adult bones.

 - Stress – Also more common in children, stress fractures are another type of partial break.
-Unlike buckle fractures, however, stress fractures involve a break in one side of the bone while the other side bends.
+Unlike buckle fractures, stress fractures involve a break in one side of the bone while the other bends.

 - Transverse – In a transverse fracture, direct pressure or a direct hit snaps the bone into two pieces.
 This generally happens when the force comes in at a right angle, perpendicular to the bone’s long axis.